Finding workers for agribusiness and commercial fisheries during COVID-19

 - apply to participate in the Pacific Labour Scheme and Seasonal Worker Programme

 - contact a licensed labour hire service provider

 - encourage your industry representative body/organisation to promote #pickqld

 - advertise on social media, like Facebook and Twitter, and/or traditional, local methods like newspapers, community bulletin boards or roadside signs.
+Read our tips for advertising jobs on social media.
 It's a good idea to mention that relocation allowances may be available to take up seasonal work, and to provide a link to our #pickqld site.

 - induction processes, role descriptions and work procedures are in place and current (including procedures to prevent the spread of COVID-19)

 Government and industry are working together and meeting regularly to identify current and emerging issues resulting from actions to reduce the spread of COVID-19 throughout the community, and developing strategies to address these.